JanssenProject/jans/demos/jans-tarp/README.md

 ## Build

 1. Change directory to the project directory (`/jans-tarp`).
-2. Download and extract Cedarling WASM bindings from https://github.com/JanssenProject/jans/releases/download/nightly/cedarling_wasm_{version}_pkg.tar.gz to `/jans-tarp/src/wasm`.
-3. Run `npm install`.
+2. Run `npm install`.
-4. Run `npm run build`.
+3. Run `npm run build`.
 It will create Chrome and Firefox build in `/jans-tarp/dist/chrome` and `/jans-tarp/dist/firefox` directories respectively.
-5. To pack the build into a zip file run `npm run pack`.
+4. To pack the build into a zip file run `npm run pack`.
 This command will pack  Chrome and Firefox builds in zip files at `/jans-tarp/release`.

 ## Releases